torabian/emi/README.md

 for multiple languages, so the backend and every client SDK are always generated from the same source of truth and never drift out of sync with each other.

+Good fit for:

-It's a good fit whenever one API needs to reach several runtimes and you don't want the DTOs to drift: a Go/Gin backend paired with a TypeScript web app, a mobile app (Swift/ Kotlin), and a desktop or CLI client from the same definition; a game (Unreal Engine) or an embedded device (ESP-IDF/Arduino) talking to that same backend over real WebSockets;
+- A Go/Gin backend paired with a TypeScript web app, mobile (Swift/Kotlin), and desktop clients from one definition.
+- A game (Unreal Engine) or embedded device (ESP-IDF/Arduino) talking to that backend over real WebSockets.
-or an internal service whose contract needs to be shared, unambiguously, across a polyglot team without hand-syncing types in every language by hand.
-It also fits projects that need to publish an **SDK** for their API in several languages at once, or need a **CLI** generated straight from the same action definitions the HTTP API already exposes — both come out of the same yaml, with no separate spec to maintain.
+- Publishing a multi-language **SDK** for your API.
+- Generating a **CLI** straight from the same action definitions the HTTP API exposes.
+- Running codegen in-browser via **WASM** — no server round trip, same compiler as the CLI.
+- Keeping a shared API contract in sync across a polyglot team without hand-syncing types.

 <img src="./emi-languages.png" style="max-width: 600px" />